actblue/burn-after-reading/README.md

 ## Security Notes

-If your secrets are sensitive, you should avoid ever writing the unencrypted YAML to disk or leaving it in your shell's command history.
+You should avoid creating a temporary YAML file on disk and then encrypting it, because then the unencrypted data will physically remain on the disk even after deleting the file.
+Also, don't use the example `echo | gpg` commands literally with real data, since they will be written to your shell history.
-You can accomplish this by:
+Instead, try one of:

   * Using
     [Emacs's built-in GPG support](https://www.gnu.org/software/emacs/manual/html_node/epa/Encrypting_002fdecrypting-gpg-files.html).
     If you visit a new file with a name ending in `.gpg`, when you save it, you'll be prompted to interactively select either recipient keys or a symmetric passphrase.

-  * Adapting one of the example commands in the Usage section above to read data from the clipboard (instead of `echo`ing the literal YAML), and put data there from an unsaved scratch buffer in your favorite editor.
+  * Adapting the example commands to read data from the system clipboard (instead of `echo`ing the literal YAML), and put data there from an unsaved scratch buffer in your favorite editor.

 ## Running Tests